-- Different sensors have different resolutions. - Signifies the ground surface area that forms one pixel in the image. - The higher the spatial resolution, the less area is covered by a single pixel. - On the right shows the same image at different spatial resolutions: (from left to right) 1 m, 10 m, and 30 m.
+- Resolution depends upon satellite orbit configuration and sensor design.
+Different sensors have different resolutions. - Signifies the ground surface area that forms one pixel in the image.
+Sub-pixel objects can sometimes be resolved. - It is usually presented as a single value representing the length of one side of a square. - The higher the spatial resolution, the less area is covered by a single pixel. - The image in the bottom right shows the same image at different spatial resolutions: (from left to right) 1 m, 10 m, and 30 m.